-4. Band Government Operations (clauses 12-14)
+4. Band Government Operations (Clauses 12-14)

-The FNGA provides that band councils must make policies and rules related to government operations available to members and reserve residents, including programs and services offered to them (clause 12).
-It is not clear to what degree this requirement could represent an additional burden for band administrators, particularly those from small bands.
-In addition, assuming the provision extends to federal operations, programs and services, the federal government may arguably be in a better position, from both resource and knowledge perspectives, to provide information about them.
+The FNGA provided that band councils must make policies and rules related to government operations available to members and reserve residents, including programs and services offered to them (clause 12).
+It is not clear to what degree this requirement could have represented an additional burden for band administrators, particularly those from small bands.
+In addition, assuming the provision extended to federal operations, programs and services, the federal government would arguably be better placed, from both resource and knowledge perspectives, to provide information about them.